AnyLogic

 By adding such synchronization you do not restrict the dynamics of your model with discrete time steps.
 Your agents as well as other objects are still able to schedule events, execute state transitions and run other processes — this will go in parallel with steps execution.

-Step duration (in model time units) — [Enabled if Enable steps is selected] This property enables the user to set some custom step duration in the case of synchronous modeling (the default step duration is 1 model time unit).
+Step duration (in model time units) — [Enabled if Enable synchronous steps is selected] This property enables the user to set some custom step duration in the case of synchronous modeling (the default step duration is 1 model time unit).

 Advanced Java